xavierpok/tp/docs/DeveloperGuide.md

 1. Exiting Connexion
    1. Click the Close Window button X on Connexion’s GUI.
    2. Type `exit` command in Connexion's Command box.
-   3. Click `file` on the top left of the GUI, and click exit.
+   3. Click `File` on the top left of the GUI, and click Exit.

 Expected: Connexion will shut down.